 Some Seminole Tribe Of Florida and Seminole Tribe Of Florida, Inc. departments have 24/7 operations and will remain open with limited business hours until further notice.
 Please check our site for continuous updates and information.
 We Thank You for your continued business and support.

 The recipient of a legend must do his or her best to retell the story as close to the original version as possible.
 It is a great responsibility and for this reason, the best storytellers are greatly respected among those in the tribe.
 Many of these stories, which tell about the way of life and beliefs of the Seminoles of Florida, have been collected in a book, Legends Of The Seminoles, by Betty Mae Jumper.
-Both Legends Of the Seminoles and a video featuring Betty Mae Jumper called The Corn Lady are available at the Marketplace.

 Dr. Betty Mae Jumper, second chairperson of the Seminole Tribe of Florida, is also known as a storyteller.
 She comes from the Muscogee of Creek origins and also speaks the Miccosukee language.
 Each year at the Florida Folk Festival and other such gatherings, she enthralls crowds with Seminole legends she first heard as a child around the campfire.
 The following is an excerpt from her book "Legends of the Seminoles."

 "This story was told to me by my grandmother when I was just a baby.
 Where we lived, the sounds in the woods were very important to us.
 We were always asking, "What is that sound from?"
 A lot of times we were answered with a story such as this one."